 The Rowlands Castle Association

-The Association is managed by the RCA Committee of some twelve eligible residents elected annually, who may only hold office for up to three years and must then stand down.
+The Association is managed by the RCA Committee of some twelve eligible residents elected annually, who may only hold office for up to three years, and must then stand down.
 They may stand again several years later for a further term of office.
-The committee always welcomes new members and appreciates help at all its activities, for those residents who would like to help but cannot commit enough time to be on the Committee.

-As a relatively informal organisation but not a registered charity, RCA is free to initiate new activities.
-In 2013, the Committee created a Rowlands Castle branch of the ‘University of the Third Age’ (U3A) for retired residents, which has proved very successful.
-In addition to its monthly meetings, U3A also has a number of groups studying topics of interest to its members.
+As a relatively informal organisation, the RCA is free to initiate new activities.
+In 2013, the Committee created a Rowlands Castle branch of the u3a for more elderly residents, which has proved very successful.
+In addition to its monthly meetings, the u3a also has a number of groups studying topics of interest to its members.
 It is now run independently of the RCA.

 In 2014, the RCA initiated a ‘Greening Group’ to encourage residents to live and behave in more environmentally friendly ways.

 A ‘Rowlands Castle Heritage Centre’ was first proposed at the end of 2015.
 The RCA supported the proposal for creating a ‘virtual museum’ or website, with the prospect of a ‘real’ museum in due course.
 Based on existing archive, following an appeal for funding and then appointment of a web installer, the current website is being constructed.